 It is strongly recommended that you talk to a lawyer before signing an egg donor contract.
 Egg donor contracts often say that you have given up your right to sue the program.
 This should be discussed with your lawyer.
 Your egg donor contract should say that the recipient or the fertility program will cover your legal costs.
 A lawyer can help you negotiate changes to the contract.

 Can I donate eggs more than once?

-There are no rules about how many times a woman can donate eggs, but there are a few reasons why a program may limit repeat donations:
+There are no rules about how many times someone can donate eggs, but there are a few reasons why a program may limit repeat donations:

-There are still unanswered questions about the possible long-term effects on a woman's health;
+There are still unanswered questions about the possible long-term effects on a person’s health;

 The program wants to limit the number of children coming from one donor;

 A donor’s chances of experiencing ovarian hyper stimulation (mentioned above) increase with each harvesting.

 How much should I get paid to donate eggs?